Skip to content

 How to DEBUG

-If SourceMaps are not found during the run, you can set the environment variable DEBUG=guance:sourcemap-upload or configure logLevel: verbose when running the build command to view detailed runtime logs.
+If SourceMaps are not found during runtime, you can set the environment variable DEBUG=guance:sourcemap-upload or configure logLevel: verbose and run the build command to view detailed logs.

 Precautions